itsjohncs/superzippy/README.rst

     I am a mighty foo function!
     $ echo $?
     0

+*Note that "I am a mighty foo function!" above is displayed in red if you actually run it.*

 If we'd like to have the ``bar()`` function be our entry point (rather than the ``foo()`` function above), we could run